JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 What are recommended preventative measures to avoid the misuse of algorithms or data?

-- [[ ]] Covering ethical concers of data usage using the technical design of the algorithm
+- [[ ]] Covering ethical concerns of data usage using the technical design of the algorithm
 - [[ ]] Adapting algorithms from similar projects
 - [[x]] Creating a detailed documentation of use cases and environments
 - [[x]] Do a regular review of current and future measures

 Which of the following are misuse?

-- [[x]] Using a facial recognicion software to asess the emotional state of an individual
+- [[x]] Using a facial recognition software to assess the emotional state of an individual
 - [[ ]] Using data gathered for a similar project after making adaptations
-- [[ ]] Gathering new data for a project and analyzing it for biases
+- [[ ]] Gathering new data for a project and analysing it for biases
 - [[x]] Using a marketing algorithm to make predictions about consumer behaviours